thirdweb-example/stable-pay/SETUP.md

 2. Create a new project
 3. Get your project URL and anon key from Settings → API
 4. Add them to your `.env` file
-5. Run the SQL schema from `supabase-schema.sql` in the Supabase SQL editor
+5. Run the SQL schema from `sql/supabase-schema.sql` in the Supabase SQL editor

 ## 4. Test the Authentication